ethereum/consensus-specs/specs/networking/p2p-interface.md

 There are two main topics used to propagate attestations and beacon blocks to all nodes on the network.
 Their `TopicName`'s are:

 - `beacon_block` - This topic is used solely for propagating new beacon blocks to all nodes on the networks.
 Blocks are sent in their entirety.
-Clients who receive a block on this topic MUST validate the block proposer signature before forwarding it across the network.
+Clients MUST validate the block proposer signature before forwarding it across the network.
 - `beacon_attestation` - This topic is used to propagate aggregated attestations (in their entirety) to subscribing nodes (typically block proposers) to be included in future blocks.
-Similarly to beacon blocks, clients will be expected to perform some sort of validation before forwarding, but the precise mechanism is still TBD.
+Clients MUST validate that the block being voted for passes validation before forwarding the attestation on the network (TODO: [additional validations](https://github.com/ethereum/eth2.0-specs/issues/1332)).

 Additional topics are used to propagate lower frequency validator messages.
 Their `TopicName`’s are: